yijiuping/ngx_http_proxy_connect_module/README.md

 Context: `server`

 Makes outgoing connections to a proxied server originate from the specified local IP address with an optional port.
 Parameter value can contain variables.
-The special value off is equal to none, which allows the system to auto-assign
-the local IP address and port.
+The special value off is equal to none, which allows the system to auto-assign the local IP address and port.

-The transparent parameter allows outgoing connections to a proxied server originate from a non-local IP address,
-for example, from a real IP address of a client:
+The transparent parameter allows outgoing connections to a proxied server originate from a non-local IP address, for example, from a real IP address of a client:

 ```
 proxy_connect_bind $remote_addr transparent;

 ```

+NOTE: If using `set $<nginx variable>` and `proxy_connect_bind $<nginx variable>` together, you should use `proxy_connect_rewrite.patch` instead, see [Install](#install) for more details.

 Variables
 =========